 The one-year requirement is for performers only.
 It does not apply to support personnel.
 It also does not apply to anyone at all who works for a circus, including performers.

-To qualify as a P-1 athlete, the person or team must have an internationally recognized reputation in the sport.
-Applicants will need to demonstrate this to the immigration authorities by showing a contract with a major U.S. sports league, team, or international sporting event, and at least two of the following:
+To qualify as a P-1 athlete, the person or team of which he or she is a member must have an internationally recognized reputation in the sport.
+Applicants will need to demonstrate this to U.S. immigration authorities by showing a contract with a major U.S. sports league, team, or international sporting event, and at least two of the following:

 P-1 visas are not available to individual entertainers, but only to members of groups that have an international reputation.
 The group must have been performing regularly for at least one year, and 75% of its members must have been performing with that group for at least a year.

-When the U.S. employer files a petition on the applicant's behalf with U.S. Citizenship and Immigration Services (USCIS), the employer will have to supply proof of the group’s sustained international recognition, as shown by either its nomination for, or receipt of, significant international awards or prizes, or at least three of the following:
+When the U.S. employer files a petition on the applicant's behalf with USCIS, the employer will have to supply proof of the group's sustained international recognition, as shown by either its nomination for, or receipt of, significant international awards or prizes, or at least three of the following:

 Circus performers and essential personnel need not have been part of the organization for one year to get a P-1 visa, provided the particular circus has a nationally recognized, outstanding reputation.